-Who doesn’t fancy a beautiful tent on the magical white sand dessert with the perfect pleasant weather!
+Who doesn’t fancy a beautiful tent on the magical white sand desert with the perfect pleasant weather!
 And how about a spell bounding sunset or a glowing full moon in the background?
 And some camels to go with?
 Is this too much to ask?
 Does this sound too dreamy, to be true?
 Am I talking about a perfect staged scene from one of the Disney movies?

 Rann Utsav is a desert festival celebrated in Kutch, Gujarat – a carnival of dance, music, food and nature.
 The festival is about experiencing and celebrating the beauty of the White Rann under the full moon.
 It is a 3 month long festival celebrated every year during winters.

 Last year (2015) in December, my friend ‘Akshata’ and I decided to tour around in the state of Gujarat for 10 days (I will share the itinerary in another post (soon!)).
-And definitely we couldn’t have missed the famous dessert festival.
+And definitely we couldn’t have missed the famous desert festival.
 After some planning, discussions and negotiations, we booked the Rann Utsav for 2 nights and 3 days.
 The booking was pretty easy.
-We made the online booking through – www.rannutsav.com. .
+We made the online booking through – www.rannutsav.com.
 The package that we had booked ensured that everything was organised and taken care by Rann Utsav organisers.

 We arrived at the Bhuj railway station in the morning.
 Bhuj is a city in the state of Gujarat in India.
 We were driven to Tent City – Dhordo by one of the drivers of Rann Utsav.
 Dhordo is approximately 80 kilometres from Bhuj, it is being developed by the Gujarat government as the Gateway to the Rann.
 Dhordo is on the edge of the salt desert.